Research on Climate & the Environment

 Solomon Hsiang, Associate Professor of Public Policy; Associate Director, Center for Environmental Public Policy.

-Reed Walker, Assistant Professor of Business and Public Policy.
+Reed Walker, Associate Professor of Business and Public Policy and Economics.

 Meredith Fowlie, Associate Professor of Agricultural and Resource Economics; Class of 1935 Endowed Chair in Energy.